 wash-swimsuit

-The answer to this question depends on how frequently you use your suit and what you do when you wear it.
+The answer to this question depends on how often you use your suit and what you do in it.

-If you wear your suit for high-energy activities like swimming, surfing, or beach volleyball, you should plan to wash it after every use.
-Swimsuits contain spandex and other stretchy fabrics that can start to break down when exposed to perspiration, sunscreen, and chlorine.
+If you wear your suit for high-energy activities like swimming, surfing, or beach volleyball, you should wash it after every use.
+Swimsuits contain spandex and other synthetic fabrics that can start to break down when exposed to perspiration, sunscreen, and chlorinated water.

-If you wear your suit for sunbathing and the occasional quick dip to cool off, you can get away with just a quick freshwater rinse after use.
-Rinsing with freshwater is important, whether you’ve been dipping in salt water or pool water.
-Both salt and chlorine are corrosive and can break down fabric if left sitting for too long.
+If you wear your suit for sunbathing and the occasional quick dip to cool off, you can get away with just a quick clean water rinse after use.
+Rinsing with cold water is important, whether you’ve been dipping in salt water or pool water.
+Salt and pool chemicals are corrosive and can break down fabric if left for too long.

 How to Wash Swimsuits by Hand